 The study of individual differences is a founding principle and a long tradition in the Department of Psychology and specifically within the Counseling Psychology Program.
 The faculty view individual and cultural diversity within this broad framework of individual differences and emphasize the importance of using strong methodologies to study individuals and groups within their unique social and cultural contexts.
 All core faculty members in the Program have conducted research and supervised graduate student research on racial/ethnic minority populations and other underserved, underrepresented groups.

 The Counseling Psychology Program attempts to infuse multicultural issues into all core courses and practice experiences as best as possible and continually re-evaluates its effort to integrate cultural diversity into the curriculum.
 Additionally, graduate students are required to complete formal coursework in Multicultural Psychology (PSY 8541).
 Students have the opportunity to gain counseling practicum experiences in a variety of settings that include traditionally underserved populations.
-Sites available include community mental health centers that serve primarily ethnic minorities, immigrants, and low-income communities; a site that specializes in the treatment of torture victims and refugees; a counseling center for women; and a wide variety of specialty sites that address a range of client presenting concerns.
+Sites available include mental health centers and others sites that serve primarily ethnic minorities, immigrants, and low-income communities; a counseling center for women; and a wide variety of specialty sites that address a range of client presenting concerns.

 The Counseling Psychology Program strives to create a learning and research environment that encourages open discourse on all issues of individual and cultural diversity.
 As researchers, counselors, and instructors, faculty and students are expected to abide by the APA Guidelines for Multicultural Education, Training, Research, Practice, and Organizational Change for Psychologists, which recommend specific professional behaviors to aid in the provision of services for an increasingly diverse society.
 Faculty and students also are expected to foster an environment that actively acknowledges and values diversity and is free from racism, sexism, and other forms of prejudice, intolerance or harassment, as outlined by the University's Diversity, Equal Employment Opportunity, and Affirmative Action Policy.